StateMapper/StateMapper/documentation/manuals/DEVELOPERS.md

 **Special URL parameters:**

 * In general, you may use "?stop=1" to stop auto-refreshing (the rewind map, for example), and be able to edit the DOM/CSS more easily.
-* In general, you may use "?human=1" to format a raw JSON output for humans.
+* In general, you may use "?human=1" to format a JSON API output for humans.

 **Graphics:**